-By default, data temperature and migration is based on read and write access patterns.
+By default, data temperature and migration are based on read and write access patterns.
 The default behavior of auto-tiering has changed in DataCore SANsymphony 10.0 PSP17 and it migrates data based on the frequency of read and write operations.
-The write-aware auto tiering is enabled, the temperature of data will be determined by both read and write access patterns equally and data will be migrated accordingly.
+The write-aware auto tiering option determines the temperature of data by both read and write access patterns equally and migrates data accordingly.
 This setting may be useful when virtual disk storage is based on applications that are write intensive, but not read intensive.
-To enable write-aware auto tiering, create a custom storage profile with the option enabled and assign the storage profile to virtual disks.
+To disable write-aware auto tiering, create a custom storage profile with the option disabled and assign the storage profile to virtual disks.
 See Storage Profiles for more information.

 - Data migration based on auto-tiering (temperature) will occur within the tier affinity for the virtual disk.
 For instance, if a virtual disk with a storage profile set to Critical has storage allocation units (SAUs) that are seldom accessed, those SAUs will remain in the critical tiers of the disk pool regardless of temperature or usage.

 - To have an auto-tiering scheme that is based entirely on temperature or usage with the most frequently used data migrating to the highest priority tiers, a performance class of Normal (the default setting) must be set for all virtual disks.
 In this case, the tier affinity is set to be all tiers in the disk pool and data is migrated entirely on temperature and the storage profile will have no effect.

 SAUs migrate between tiers as necessary to maintain the auto-tiering and storage profile schemes.
 Priority data migrations occur at a much faster rate than Normal priority migrations.
 The Automated Storage Tiering feature must be enabled for the data migration cases below to occur.

 Data Migration Cases

 - Priority migrations occur:

 - To bring virtual disk data that is outside of the tier affinity back into the tier affinity.